List of states with nuclear weapons: Launch authority

 The decision to use nuclear weapons is always restricted to a single person or small group of people.
 The United States and France require their respective presidents to approve the use of nuclear weapons.
-In the US, the Presidential Emergency Satchel is always handled by a nearby aide unless the President is near a command center.
-The decision rests with the Prime Minister in the United Kingdom.
-Information from China is unclear, but "the launch of nuclear weapons is commonly believed to rest with the Central Military Commission of the Chinese Communist Party."
-Russia grants such power to the President but may also require approval from the Minister of Defence and the Chief of the General Staff.
-The Supreme Commander of the Armed Forces has authority in North Korea.
+In the US, the Presidential Emergency Satchel is always handled by a nearby aide unless the president is near a command center.
+The decision rests with the prime minister in the United Kingdom.
+In the People's Republic of China, launch authority rests with the Chairman of the Central Military Commission of the Chinese Communist Party under its principle of "the Party commands the gun."
+Russia grants such power to the president but may also require approval from the minister of defence and the chief of the General Staff.
+The supreme commander of the Armed Forces has authority in North Korea.
 India, Pakistan and Israel have committees for such a decision.

 Some countries are known to have delegated launch authority to military personnel in the event that the usual launch authority is incapacitated; whether or not the 'pre-delegated' authority exists at any particular time is kept secret.
 In the United States, some military commanders have been delegated authority to launch nuclear weapons "when the urgency of time and circumstances clearly does not permit a specific decision by the President."
 Russia has a semi automated Dead Hand system which may allow military commanders to act based on certain pre-defined criteria.
 British nuclear-armed submarine commanders are issued with "letters of last resort" written by the Prime Minister containing secret instructions which may or may not give them delegated launch authority.